 - Keep the shopping cart open as this will increase the chances of people adding more items to their cart

 Additionally, you can track your eCommerce digital marketing performance by consistently checking your website analytics and using a tool such as HotJar to understand your customers better.

 4. Use a cart abandonment software

 Decreasing abandonment rates must be a vital priority for eCommerce websites, considering people have already expressed interest in the products.
-Research states that some ecommerce stores benefit from up to 30% increase in their website conversion rate using cart abandonment software.
+Research states that some eCommerce stores benefit from up to a 30% increase in their website conversion rate using cart abandonment software.

 5. Provide product reviews and testimonials